Bridle Trails State Park

 Bridle Trails State Park is a 489 acre public recreation area in the Bridle Trails neighborhood in an unincorporated part of the Eastside area of King County, Washington.
 Established in 1932 and developed in 1933 by the Civil Works Administration, primary features of the state park include a forested trail system shared by pedestrians and equestrians and an outdoor arena used for equestrian purposes.

 Description

 Just outside the city of Redmond, Bridle Trails State Park borders the Eastside cities of Kirkland to the north and west and Bellevue to the south and east.
 It is bounded by 116th Avenue NE and I-405 to the west, NE 60th Street to the north, 132nd Avenue NE to the east, and suburban housing to the south.
 The primary entry point to the park is off of 116th Avenue NE, where a parking lot for Discover Pass holders allows access to the park's trailhead for drivers.
+The park is home to one of Kirkland's two water reservoirs, the 11,200,000 USgal capacity South Reservoir.